demisto/content/Packs/RadwareCloudServices/README.md

 5. Creating a new HTTP Log Collector will allow you to generate a unique token, please save it since it will be used later.
 6. Click the 3 dots sign next to the newly created instance and copy the API Url, it will also be used later.

-For more information, please follow these [docs](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Ingest-Generic-Logs-from-Amazon-S3).
+For more information, see this [doc](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Ingest-Generic-Logs-from-Amazon-S3).

 </~XSIAM>